For full details of the results, choose a category:

 Tony is a graphic designer who lives and works in Dalkey, Co.
 Dublin.
 He was shortlisted for the William Trevor Short Story Competition, The Sunday Tribune Hennessy’s New Writers competition and the George Bermingham short story competition.
 He won the Discovered Authors competition for the Republic of Ireland with his book, Sentinel, which won overall 2nd place in the UK and Ireland.
 Nowadays he is easing up on his business commitments and concentrating more on his first love: writing.
 At the moment he is working on his latest novel, a mystery/thriller, set in the immediate days following the 1916 Easter Rebellion in Dublin.

-Our judge, Susan, commented: - “The Living Thing”
+Our judge, Susan, commented: - “A Living Think”

 Terri grew up in rural Western Australia and moved to the UK about thirty years ago, in her twenties.
 While doing factory and office work, she went to evening classes in Women’s Studies at North London Poly, then studied Politics and Sociology, and later Creative Writing, at UEA in Norwich.
 Her first novel, Standing Water, won the 2010 Yeovil Literary Prize and was published in 2012 by Pewter Rose Press.
 She has written drafts of three novels which all need attention.
 Instead, she’s been trying short stories.
 As much as she loves the depth that writing a novel offers, she finds it satisfying to have something complete in a shorter time.
 Terri has worked in homelessness and housing for many years.
 Writing helps keep her sane.
 She has recently trained and worked as a facilitator in Creative Writing for Wellbeing and hopes to continue this.